 Invest in a good grow tent to create a suitable environment for indoor growing, which you can control.
-The more you’re able to control the environment, the more control and mastery you’ll have over the bud.
+The more you can control the environment, the more control and mastery you’ll have over the bud.
 The best tent not only covers your garden but also hides the smell that emanates from the plants and helps to spread the light inside more efficiently.

 Choosing a good tent

 Usually, if you buy a good tent, it can last forever.
 In most cases, people grow up to four plants.
 In most states, it’s the number of plants legally allowed to grow (you should check the laws in your country or state before any start).
 If your target is four plants, your tent is enough to be 48x48x80 inches (120x120x200cm).